Do you want to create a project with us?

 Short flat stretch and then uphill again towards Lago Nero for 1.5 km on a path, to reach the Bocchette di Trelina at 2283 m;

-Spectacular descent towards Val Vezzola: first part on a fun single-track and then continue on a dirt road until the entrance to the path that goes towards the Foscagno valley; after a series of technical ups and downs, you descend and return to the flat Decauville road;
+Spectacular descent towards Val Vezzola: the first part is on a fun single-track, then continues on a dirt road to the start of the path that leads to the Foscagno Valley.
+After a series of technical ups and downs, the descent leads back onto the flat Decauville road.

-Passage through Arnoga, crossing the state road to Livigno in the direction of Val Viola; a valley dominated by the mountains that are part of the Cima Piazzi and Corna di Campo group: in fact, Cima Piazzi, Cima Viola and Cima Dosdé tower over it;
+Passing through Arnoga, we cross the main road to Livigno towards Val Viola, a valley dominated by the mountains of the Cima Piazzi and Corna di Campo group: Cima Piazzi, Cima Viola, and Cima Dosdé tower above it.

 An initial 1km uphill stretch leads to Val Verva;